Distributed ADMM with linear updates over directed networks: Introduction

-Our contributions are as follows.
-We propose an ADMM algorithm which solves problems of the form \eqref{eq:opt_prob_intro} in a distributed manner over directed networks.
-Our algorithm is based on computing the average of the primal variable iterates at each iteration in a distributed manner, using $B \geq 1$ communication rounds per iteration.
-Under the assumption that the $f_i$'s are strongly convex and have Lipschitz-continuous gradients, we show that the primal-dual iterates of the algorithm converge to their unique optimal points at a geometric rate, provided some bounds on $B$ and the penalty parameter of the ADMM algorithm are satisfied.
-Through numerical examples, we compare our algorithm to some other distributed optimization algorithms over directed graphs, specifically PANDA \cite{panda} and Push-DIGing \cite{nedich_dig}.
-We observe that the performance of our ADMM algorithm is comparable to Push-DIGing.
-Moreover, the performance is superior to that of the dual-ascent method PANDA, while requiring the same amount of computation and communication cost per iteration.
+Our main contributions to the literature are as follows. \begin{itemize} \item We propose an ADMM algorithm (Algorithm \ref{alg:main}) which solves the optimization problem \eqref{eq:opt_prob_intro} in a distributed manner over directed networks.
+At each iteration, our algorithm runs an ``inner loop'' where each agent computes an \emph{approximate} average of the primal variable iterates of all agents in a distributed manner.
+This approximate consensus step exploits the inherent robustness of ADMM, resulting in a superior performance compared to other distributed ADMM algorithms in \cite{dcdistadmm}, \cite{finite-time_admm}. \item Under the assumption that each $f_i$ in \eqref{eq:opt_prob_intro} is strongly convex and smooth, we show that the primal-dual iterates of the algorithm converge to their unique optimal points at a geometric rate, provided an explicit bound on the penalty parameter of the ADMM algorithm is satisfied (Theorem \ref{thm:main}). \item Through numerical examples, we demonstrate the superior performance of our algorithm compared to state-of-the-art ADMM methods over directed graphs, in particular \cite{dcdistadmm} and \cite{finite-time_admm}.
+We also demonstrate that our algorithm is robust to changes in its parameters. \end{itemize}

-Rest of the paper is organized as follows.
-In Section \ref{sec:prob_form}, we formally describe the problem of solving \eqref{eq:opt_prob_intro} in a distributed manner over a directed graph.
-In Section \ref{sec:results}, we present our ADMM algorithm for solving \eqref{eq:opt_prob_intro} and state our main result describing the geometric convergence of the algorithm.
+The rest of the paper is organized as follows.
+In Section \ref{sec:prob_form}, we propose a problem equivalent to \eqref{eq:opt_prob_intro} that is amenable to distributed implementation.
+In Section \ref{sec:algorithm}, we present our distributed ADMM algorithm for solving this equivalent problem.
+In Section \ref{sec:main_res}, we state our main result which guarantees convergence of the algorithm.
 We also give an outline of the proof of this result.
-In Section \ref{sec:num_examples}, we present some numerical examples to support our main result and compare the performance of our algorithm with PANDA \cite{panda} and Push-DIGing \cite{nedich_dig}.
+In Section \ref{sec:num_examples}, we present some numerical examples to compare the performance of our algorithm with some other ADMM algorithms over directed graphs.
 Finally, we give some concluding remarks in Section \ref{sec:conclusion}.
-Complete proofs of all the results are given in the appendix.
+Proofs of all the results can be found in the appendix.